 Next, we'll take either the L2 or R2 button on our PS controller and change that to the "turbo activate" button for our SNES emulator (NES has the somewhat more preferable option of using X and Y for this purpose and the GBA emulator does so by default).
 We can't use any of the other buttons for reasons that are hopefully obvious, but there's no problem with this sharing a hotkey button since only retards and Acclaim design games that require you to mash select.

-Apparently, Sega's controller had some kind of weird three/six-button thing going on with it where the original controller had face buttons but eventually they realized it was stupid and put out one with six?
+Sega's controller had some kind of weird three/six-button thing going on with it where the original controller had three awkwardly-placed face buttons but eventually they realized it was stupid and put out one with six awkwardly-placed buttons that not a lot of games used.
 I don't know, I never played the Genesis as a kid; I was a member of the SNES master race (fight me).
-Anyway, to get the emulator to map all six buttons to your controller instead of just three (which is the default for some reason) you'll need to put the following line(s) into Sega's retroarch.cfg file:
+Anyway, to get the emulator to map all six button instead of just three, you'll need to put the following line(s) into Sega's retroarch.cfg file:

 picodrive_input1 = "6 button pad" picodrive_input2 = "6 button pad"